omar-mohamed/omar-mohamed.github.io/_posts/2019-03-22-Tensorflow-CIFAR-100-Series-2(CNN).markdown

 	# a method to return convolutional weights
 	def get_conv_weight(name, shape):
 		return tf.get_variable(name, shape=shape,
 					initializer=tf.contrib.layers.xavier_initializer_conv2d())

 	# a method to return fully connected weights
 	def get_fully_connected_weight(name, shape):
 		weights = tf.get_variable(name, shape=shape,
 				    	initializer=tf.contrib.layers.xavier_initializer())
 		return weights

 {% endhighlight %}

-The first method normalizes the input to be in range [-1,1], the second method returns the convolution weights given a name and a shape (returns the same variable in case same name and shape sent) and third is the same but with fully connected weights.
+The first method normalizes the input to be in range [-1,1], the second method returns the convolution weights given a name and a shape (returns the same variable in case same name and shape sent but only if in the same variable scope) and the third is the same but with fully connected weights.
 Now we will begin adding the building blocks of our model.

 {% highlight python %}